High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power: Introduction

 The eikonal approximation provides the leading contribution, which exponentiates in impact parameter space.
 Large impact parameters dominate the scattering in this regime.
-The next-to-eikonal contribution to small-angle high-energy gravitational scattering has to our knowledge not previously been calculated, although there has been much interesting progress on this topic for non-abelian gauge theories \cite{White1, White2}.
-In \cite{White3} the effective vertices at the next-to-eikonal level for gravity are given.
+The next-to-eikonal contribution to small-angle high-energy gravitational scattering has to our knowledge not previously been calculated in the manner described below, although there has been much interesting progress on this topic for non-abelian gauge theories \cite{Laenen:2008gt,Dukes:2013gea, Melville:2016bss, Moult:2017xpp, Bahjat-Abbas:2019fqa, Choi:2019rlz, White:2019ggo}.
+In \cite{White:2011yy} the effective vertices at the next-to-eikonal level for gravity are given.
 Our specific calculations will also make contact with the extensive computations of Ref.\ \cite{BjerrumBohr:2002ks}.
 A number of our results will involve special limits of the diagrammatic calculations outlined there.

 In this paper, we consider the near forward scattering of unequal-mass scalar particles, and compute power corrections to the eikonal approximation in ${\Delta \over E_\phi}$, where $\Delta$ is the momentum transfer and $E_\phi$ the energy of a light projectile that undergoes small-angle scattering by a heavy target, nearly at rest.
-We will find potentially substantial corrections, linear in this ratio, associated with both the next-to-eikonal expansion and, at the same level, corrections due to the nonlinear gravitational interactions.
+We will find potential corrections, linear in this ratio, associated with both the next-to-eikonal expansion and, at the same level, corrections due to the nonlinear gravitational interactions.

 In section \ref{seceik} we will review the calculation for the leading eikonal phase to establish our conventions.
-We proceed to calculating the next-to-eikonal phase in section \ref{noneik}.
-This is done by expanding the scalar propagator to next-to-eikonal order as well as allowing seagull type vertices in the diagram.
-We find that part of this contribution exponentiates, and calculate the correction to the saddlepoint at this order.
+We study $n$-graviton exchange, and the self-consistency of expansion around the eikonal limit in Sec.\ \ref{neik}, going on to review the exponentiation of the leading eikonal.
+We proceed to calculating the next-to-eikonal power correction associated with expanding the light scalar propagator in one-loop diagrams in section \ref{noneik}.
+At the same power, one-loop diagrams with seagull vertices and graviton trees are calculated in section \ref{sec:gravtree}.
+In section \ref{sec:multi-grav} we embed these one loop corrections in ladder exchange at arbitrary order, and find that the result is consistent with the exponentiation of the first power correction.
+In four dimensions, only the gravitational correction survives, and we calculate the correction to the saddlepoint at this order.
 We conclude with a summary and brief discussion of our results.
-Certain technical calculations are relegated to an appendix.